panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 ### 1.1.
 Downloading and Installing Ubuntu

-At the time of wrting this book,
+At the time of wrting this book, the long term supper (LTS) version of Ubuntu server is 14.04.4.
+Though the latest version is 15.10 is available, we choose to use a more stable version.